 Content

 At first glance, it’s not always easy to tell the difference between new hair growth and hair breakage.
-Both can cause what looks like short, fine hairs to stick up, creating a halo-like look.
+Both can cause short, fine hairs to stick up, creating a frizzy or halo-like look.

-Wherever you are in your hair growth journey — whether you’re trying to determine if you’re experiencing hair loss, or you’ve just started treatment for it — knowing how to identify new hair growth can help you determine if you’re heading in the right direction.
+Wherever you are in your hair growth journey — whether you’re trying to determine if you’re experiencing hair loss or are just starting treatment for it — learning how to identify new hair growth can help you know if you’re heading in the right direction.

-Below, we explain what new hair growth looks like and what you can expect as your hair starts to regrow.
-We’ve also compiled a list of the telltale differences between breakage vs. new growth.
+Below, we’ll explain what new hair growth looks like and what you can expect as your hair starts to regrow.
+We’ll also compile a list of the telltale differences between new hair growth versus breakage.

 Content